NSE Q3 Results: Profit falls 37% YoY to Rs 2,408 crore

 – Margin reduced to 73%

-The results mark the first financial report from NSE since obtaining the Securities and Exchange Board of India’s (Sebi) No Objection Certificate for its upcoming IPO.
+These results mark the first financial update from NSE following the receipt of the Securities and Exchange Board of India’s (Sebi) No Objection Certificate for its upcoming IPO.

 Key Revenue Insights

-The decline in revenue growth during the quarter was primarily impacted by lower transaction charges, which fell 12% YoY to Rs 3,033 crore.
-However, there were positive developments in specific segments:
+The decline in revenue growth during this quarter was largely influenced by lower transaction charges, which fell by 12% YoY, amounting to Rs 3,033 crore.
+However, there were bright spots in specific segments:

-– Increased 9% quarter-on-quarter, driven by rising volumes in the equity cash market and derivatives segments.
+– Increased 9% quarter-on-quarter, fueled by higher volumes in the equity cash market and derivatives segments.

 – Increased 11% YoY to Rs 111 crore.